nonprofit

 Our certification scheme

-Most assessments focus on dog.
+Most assessments largely focus on the dog.
 They ignore the fact that the handler’s competence is key to the success of this human-dog partnership.
-Our certification scheme explicitly assesses the role of the handler as the responsible leader in the team.
+Our certification scheme explicitly honors the role of the handler as the leader responsible for the success of the team.

-As of 2025, the scheme is in its final validation phase.
-Publication is expected in the spring of 2026.
-Stakeholders and policy-makers are invited to contribute their thoughts and requirements.
-If you have not been contacted and would like to join in, please feel free to contact us.
+As of 2025, our certification scheme is in its final validation phase.
+Publication is expected for the spring of 2026.
+Stakeholders and policymakers are invited to contribute their thoughts and requirements.
+If you have not been contacted and would like to join in, please contact us.

 • Publications by professional associations Assistance Dog International (ADI) and International Guide Dog Federation (IGDF)